 Asia is known to have some of the best skincare and cosmetic products.
-Japan in particular is renowned among beauty-lovers (yours, truly) for it’s very high-quality, yet affordable, cosmetics.
+Japan, in particular, is renowned among beauty-lovers (yours, truly) for it’s very high-quality, yet affordable, cosmetics.
 For a beauty product addict like me, the Land of the Rising Sun was heaven!
 I visited the drugstores about 4 times.
-The first 2 times I found it really intimidating and rushed out – with mountains of products, their drugstores are overwhelming if you don’t know what you are looking for.
+The first 2 times I found it really intimidating and rushed out.
+With mountains of products, Japanese drugstores are overwhelming if you don’t know what you are looking for.
 A few moons later and after watching about 10 YouTube videos and reading a plethora of articles, I had a list and I was ready!
 Japanese drugstores here I come!

 1 – Sunscreens, sunscreens, sunscreens

 2 – Eye-makeup

 I have hooded eyelids which means my makeup constantly crease or smudge, and with the promise of smudge-proof everything I had to get a few products.
 So I went for the Dolly Wink eyeliner which is SO GOOD I bought a second one on my last day in Japan.
-I also got a Avance lash serum (because who doesn’t like long lashes?) and a Shiseido lash curler (Shiseido is a lot cheaper in Japan)
+I also got an Avance lash serum (because who doesn’t like long lashes?) and a Shiseido lash curler (Shiseido is a lot cheaper in Japan)

 3 – Masks